NATS Configuration

 Supported | Ignored with boot warning |

-| Dashboard charts and message browse | Full support | Queue sizes only; charts and message browse unavailable |
+| Dashboard explore / browse | Full support | Full support |

 | Reactive listener container | Supported | Enqueue side only |